Code-Institute-Submissions/astro-mat-PP2/README.md

 # Improv Launch Pad

+The improv launchpad is a site that aims to provide the user with an interactive guitar practice structure.
+As an additional function, the site will also provide a scale learning quiz that tests the users scale knowledge and aims to to teach the ability to recognise scales by ear.

+It will be a basic site that will provide a good visual experience and clear images

 Studio Moo Moo is a website that aims to promote a recording studio and audio production facility in the north-west of Ireland.
 It will be a basic site that will provide a good visual experience, clear images and information about the equipment and facilities.
 There will also be basic email contact form.

 The live link can be found here - [Studio Moo Moo](https://astro-mat.github.io/PP1-studiomoomoo/)